anthonysea/ts-graphql-example/README.md

 # TypeScript GraphQL Backend Example

-Repo to learn about using TypeScript, TypeGraphQL, Express, and Sessions
+Repo to learn about using TypeScript, TypeGraphQL, TypeORM, Express, and Sessions

 ## Prerequisites